itsbvk/khadiravana-belagavi/README.md

 ### Hi there 👋

 I am Khadiravana (frequently called BVK), and I am currently an Undergraduate Researcher at IIITH's CVIT lab.
 I work on the problem of OCR for manuscript documents.

 OCR is considered a solved problem - especially for latin languages.
-For non-latin languages such as most of south Aisian languages the best systems are yet to be developed - and this is so because of multiple reasons - complexity of these languages is far more higher, unavailability of required data etc. I am currently solving the problem of OCR for low resource scenarios.
+For non-latin languages such as most of south Aisian languages the best systems are yet to be developed - and this is so because of multiple reasons - complexity of these languages is far more higher, unavailability of required data and many more.
+I am currently solving the problem of OCR for low resource scenarios.

 <!--